In the centre of Salzburg there are a number of wonderful piazzas you can stroll through and admire.

 Alter Markt

-The Alter Markt or Old Marketplace in Salzburg’s historic city centre was originally laid out in the 13th century as a place of trade and commerce.
+The Alter Markt or Old Marketplace in Salzburg’s historic city center was originally laid out in the 13th century as a place of trade and commerce.

 The Alte fürsterzbischöfliche Hofapotheke – the oldest pharmacy still in operation in Salzburg – was